-Starting on the south side of Lufkin, this route forms a loop that passes through the Davy Crockett National Forest twice before taking you back to Lufkin, on the North West side of town.
-The 156 miles has plenty of twists and turns, but the highlight truly is the Forest, which takes you over rivers and streams and through beautiful piney woods.
+Starting on the south side of Lufkin, this route forms a loop that passes through the Davy Crockett National Forest twice before taking you back to Lufkin on the Northwest side of town.
+The 156-mile route has plenty of twists and turns, but the highlight is the Forest, which takes you over rivers and streams and through beautiful piney woods.

 The following tables represent data extracted from the Texas Department of Transportation’s Crash Records Information System (TxDOT’s CRIS).

 |Top Weather Crash Condition|

 |Top Lighting Crash Condition|

 The following list is a summary of the crash events and conditions that have been described by officers investigating crashes along this route.
 The investigating officer provides his/her opinion of how the crash happened and will emphasize or explain, as necessary, any pertinent facts that are not fully explained elsewhere on the crash report.
 This section is meant to supplement the above data tables by providing further insight and “clues” into what factors and conditions contributed or may have contributed to crashes along this route.